Vacuum Structure of an Extended Standard Model with $U(1)_D$ Symmetry: Parameter space

 where $4.4 \ \text{MeV}$ \cite{ATLAS:2023dnm} is the current measurement of the SM Higgs boson's total width.
 The Higgs invisible branching ratio is constrained by the latest measurements by ATLAS \cite{ATLAS:2023tkt} ($BR\leq 0.107$) and by CMS \cite{CMS:2023sdw} ($BR\leq 0.15$).

 To visualize allowed regions of the model, we perform numerical scans over physical parameters that control the invisible decay rates.
-In Figure~\ref{fig:BR-mass}, we present the parameter space on the $(m_{H_3}, m_\chi)$ plane and use the parameter values BP5 given in Table \ref{table:3}.
+In Figure~\ref{fig:BR-mass}, we present the parameter space on the $(m_{H_3}, m_\chi)$ plane while taking $\text{BR}_{H_2 \rightarrow \text{inv}}$ to be $5\%$.
 The contour lines represent values of the Yukawa coupling $\lambda_D$, which mediates the dark fermion $\chi$ and the scalar sector.
 The dotted regions indicate the exclusion ranges for the dark fermion mass, i.e., $m_\chi<1.3$ GeV and $m_\chi>7.76$ GeV, with corresponding value of $\lambda_D$ that varies within $0.005 - 0.15$, from the sufficient self-interaction dark matter analysis (see Ref. \cite{Dutta:2022knf} for the detailed analysis).
-Due to this constraint from their analysis, we note that the light scalar mass $m_{H_3}<40$ GeV is strongly disfavored.
+Due to this constraint from their analysis, we note that the light scalar mass {$m_{H_3}< 45$ GeV} is strongly disfavored.